leinefran/system_engineering-devops/0x19-postmortem/postmortem_report.md

 #### Root Cause and Resolution
-As you can see in the example below, the issue was caused by the server connection to a file with the wrong extension.
+As you can see in the example below, the issue was caused by the server connecting to a file with the wrong extension.

 ```
 stat("/var/www/html/wp-includes/default-filters.php", {st_mode=S_IFREG|0644, st_size=25220, ...}) = 0